lyda/hdfs-docker-registry/README.md

     suggest ways I can not do this.
   * The `hdfs-site.xml` probably needs tuning.
 And maybe there should be some knobs there.
+  * Move some logic out of the fetch script and into the docker file.
+    Use git urls for the python packages.
+Something else for hadoop?

 See also the todo list in the
 [hdfs driver](git@gitlab.insight-centre.org:research-ops/soma-apps.git).